YatingMusic/compound-word-transformer/dataset/Dataset.md

 ## AILabs.tw Pop17K dataset

-Alternatively, you can refer to [here](https://drive.google.com/drive/folders/1DY54sxeCcQfVXdGXps5lHwtRe7D_kBRV?usp=sharing) to obtain the entire workspace and pre-processed training data, which originally used in our paper.
+Alternatively, you can refer to [here](https://drive.google.com/drive/folders/1DY54sxeCcQfVXdGXps5lHwtRe7D_kBRV?usp=sharing) to obtain the entire workspace and the pre-processed training data, which originally used in our paper.